pat-alt/pat-alt.github.io/content/talks/posts/2023-juliacon-eindhoven/proposal.md

 ### 🤔 How supercomputing?

 Our goal has been to minimize the burden on users by facilitating different forms of parallelization through a simple macro.
-To multi-process the evaluation of a large set of `counterfactuals` using the [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) backend, for example, users just need to 1) load the backend and instantiate the `MPIParallelizer`,
+To multi-process the evaluation of a large set of `counterfactuals` using the [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) backend, for example, users can proceed as follows: firstly, load the backend and instantiate the `MPIParallelizer`,

 ```julia
 import MPI